TheCodedSelf/Hush-Time/README.md

 How do you stay focused to get quality work done?
 The [Pomodoro Technique](https://en.wikipedia.org/wiki/Pomodoro_Technique) is a great way.
 Simply setting focused blocks of time for yourself is another.

-However you do it, distractions always seem to pop up and ruin the flow of deep, focussed work.
-Social networks.
-Email.
-Instant messages.
-You need to keep them quiet.
-But you can't just close them, can you?
-Forgetting that your email has been closed for the past two days while everyone is relying on you to fight fires is an easy way to lose your job!
+However you do it, emails, IMs, and other distractions always seem to pop up and ruin the flow of focussed work.
+But you can't just close your apps, can you?
+Forgetting that your email has been closed for the past two days is an easy way to lose your job!

-*Hush Time* is there to keep those pesky apps from interrupting your flow.
+**Hush Time** is there to keep pesky distractions from interrupting your flow.
 Select the apps you'd like to close.
 Choose a duration for your focussed block of time.
 Hit Start, and you're ready to go.
-All your distractions will be closed, and will only open at the end of the duration you chose.
+All your distractions will be closed, and will only open at the end of the block of time that you chose.

 ## Installation